Thomas Pöck: Playing career

 As a youth, Pöck played in the 1994 Quebec International Pee-Wee Hockey Tournament with a team from Austria.

 Pöck was a star forward turned defenceman for the University of Massachusetts Amherst Minutemen, an NCAA Division I Hockey East team.
 Pöck was never drafted in the NHL, but signed his first pro contract upon completing his senior year on 23 March 2004 with the New York Rangers.
 He immediately made his NHL debut at the end of the 2003–04 season.

-Pöck played eight games for the New York Rangers in the 2005–06 season, scoring one goal, getting one assist, and accumulating four penalty minutes.
+Pöck played eight games for the New York Rangers in the 2005–06 season, scoring two goals, getting two assists, and accumulating four penalty minutes.
 He spent the majority of the season however with Rangers affiliate, the Hartford Wolf Pack of the American Hockey League, accumulating an impressive 61 points in 65 games, to finish second in the league amongst defenseman and earn a selection to the AHL Second All-Star Team.
 During the following 2006–07 season, Pöck played in 44 games for the Rangers, scored four goals, collected four assists, and was assessed 16 penalty minutes.
 He also played in four first-round playoff games, amassing three assists.

 After only playing in one game with the Rangers to start the 2007–08 season, Pöck was sent down passing waivers, to play with the AHL's Wolf Pack due to the Rangers having seven other healthy defencemen on the roster.

 On 29 September 2008, Pöck was claimed on waivers by the Rangers' arch rivals, the New York Islanders.
 Pöck joined the Islanders for training camp and played a career high 59 games with the Islanders in the 2008–09 season.

 On 28 May 2009, with lack of NHL interest, Pöck signed with Swiss team Rapperswil-Jona Lakers of the Swiss National League A (NLA) on a two-year contract.
 In his two seasons with the Lakers, despite missing the playoffs in each year, Pöck led the team amongst defenseman in points.